What is Cyber Security?

 Cyber Security is fundamentally about protecting your data from any unauthorised online access.

-Cyber Security brings about technologies, processes and controls designed to protect systems, networks and data from Cyber-Attacks.
+In essence, Cyber Security brings about technologies, processes and controls designed to protect systems, networks and data from Cyber-Attacks.
 Effective Cyber Security reduces the risk of Cyber-Attacks and protects the organisation against the unauthorised exploitation of systems, networks and technologies.

 Why is Cyber Security important?